j3rk0/Shiny/README.md

-# Spatial scRNA-Seq Tool
+# Spatial RNA-Seq Tool
 This R Shiny App allow to read spatial RNA-Seq data via a simple interface. the following features are provided:

 - graphs about single genes:
--- map of barcodes expression
+  - map of barcodes expression
--- map of density of barcode expressing the gene
+  - map of density of barcode expressing the gene
--- histogram of gene-expression ( expression vs barcode count having that expression)
+  - histogram of gene-expression ( expression vs barcode count having that expression)
 - clustering with tSNE or UMAP
 - dimensionality reduction chart with PCA and LSA dimensionality reduction
 - map of barcodes cluster